Al532/MuseScore_ChordPitchRespell/README.md

 ![](img/4-2.png)

 #### This plugin
-All chords are correctly spelled, with the key signature properly taken into account and improved readability.<br>
+All chords are correctly spelled, with just enough flexibility relative to the key signature to improve readability.<br>
 ![](img/4-3.png)